-Whether it's a weekend, day or night, all UID:ers have full access to 3D-printers, laser cutters, milling machines, painting rooms and much more.
+Whether it's a weekend, day or night, all UID:ers have access to school.
+Key equipment within the facilities include 3D-printers, laser cutters, milling machines, painting rooms and much more.
 The cutting-edge digital infrastructure with multiple computer labs and studios allow students to master 3D-modelling, digital sketching, electronic prototyping and programming.

 At UID, students are given access to wood-, clay-, metal-, and interaction workshops 24/7